catinhaa/The-SnoopyPlush-Landing-Page/README.md

-Fictional non-commercial page for a product called "The SnoopyPlush".
+Fictional non-commercial landing page for a product called "The SnoopyPlush".